Last Updated on August 14, 2020 by Ellen Christian

-For me, the holidays mean entertaining.
+For me, the holidays mean entertaining, and I wanted to share these tips on serving cheese at parties.
 Whether people are stopping over for dinner or just a quick snack over coffee and cider, I try to make sure that we have treats on hand to serve.
 What we serve really depends on who is stopping by and what time they visit.
 If someone with children stops by, we will most likely have coffee and hot cocoa and Christmas cookies.
 Other times, we choose to have savory treats instead of sweet treats.
 One of my favorite savory treats is a cheese platter.
-When I received a small oval tray from Wilton Armetale for review, I knew it would work perfectly as a cheese tray.

 Tips on Serving Cheese at Parties